Nancy S. Steinhardt

 Chinese Archaeology, Life and Death in Ancient China and Ancient Egypt, East Asian Art and Civilization, Arts of China, Arts of Japan, Chinese Architecture, Japanese Architecture, Chinese Painting, Chinese Art under the Mongols, Life and Death in Han China, The Chinese City, Archaeology of Central Asia, East Asian Funerary Arts, Chinese Wall Painting, Tang China and Nara Japan, Art of the Northern and Southern Dynasties, Liao Art and Architecture, Yuan Art and Architecture, The East Asian Monastery.

 NANCY S. STEINHARDT is Professor of East Asian Art and Curator of Chinese Art at the University of Pennsylvania where she has taught since 1982.
 She received her PhD at Harvard in 1981 and was a Junior Fellow at Harvard from 1978-81.
 Steinhardt taught at Bryn Mawr from 1981-1982.
 She has broad research interests in the art and architecture of China and China’s border regions, particularly problems that result from the interaction between Chinese art and that of peoples to the North, Northeast, and Northwest.

-Steinhardt is author or co-editor of Chinese Traditional Architecture (1984), Chinese Imperial City Planning (1990), Liao Architecture (1997), Chinese Architecture (2003), Reader in Traditional Chinese Culture (2005), Chinese Architecture and the Beaux-Arts (2011), Chinese Architecture in an Age of Turmoil, 200-600 (2014), The Chinese Mosque (2015), Chinese Architecture: Twelve Lectures (under contract), China: an Architectural History (under contract), and "The Borders of Chinese Architecture" (under contract) and more than 70 articles.
+Steinhardt is author or co-editor of Chinese Traditional Architecture (1984), Chinese Imperial City Planning (1990), Liao Architecture (1997), Chinese Architecture (2003), Reader in Traditional Chinese Culture (2005), Chinese Architecture and the Beaux-Arts (2011), Chinese Architecture in an Age of Turmoil, 200-600 (2014), The Chinese Mosque (2015), Chinese Architecture: Twelve Lectures (in press), China: an Architectural History (under contract), and "The Borders of Chinese Architecture" (under contract) and more than 100 articles.
 She is a recipient of grants from the Guggenheim Foundation, Institute for Advanced Study, National Endowment for the Humanities, American Council of Learned Societies, Getty Foundation, Chiang Ching-kuo Foundation, Social Science Research Council, American Philosophical Society, Graham Foundation for Advanced Study in the Fine Arts, Van Berchem Foundation, and Metropolitan Center for Far Eastern Art.
 She has given more than 300 public lectures or conference talks.
 Steinhardt is involved in international collaborations in China, Korea, Japan, and Mongolia.
 She has been an advisor, guest curator, or author for exhibitions at China Institute, Asia Society, the Metropolitan Museum, Japan Society, Chicago Art Institute, Smart Museum, and the Penn Museum.